newhavenrb/conferences/Ruby-Rogues-Live-Keynote.md

     * Let's convert people :)  Get people to try Ruby/Rails
     * "Be there for the assist"
     * Grassroots
+    * Don't abandon Rails.
+We need to mint more Rails devs.
+    * Get people to try it.
+    * "Try a new language every year" - David Thomas

 ### @danbernier